izzaafkarina14/etheral-ArctureLab/README.md

 cd ethereal
 ```

-3. Install all teh package:
+3. Install all the package:
 ```bash
 npm i
 ```